y2236li/Kiwi-Reasearch/README.md

 - Gamma: 0.9
 - Game Over: Once the agent steps to the edges at the two ends or stay idles after several steps.

-#### Accuracy meaturement <br>
+#### Accuracy measurement <br>
 - We split the data into training and testing data.
-By inputing the hyperparameter values returned from deep Q learning model to PLS model, we calculate R square value as the accuracy of the PLS model.
+By inputting the hyperparameter values returned from the deep Q learning model to the PLS model, we calculate R square value as the accuracy of the PLS model.